urstrulyvishtan/ssd/bench/README.md

-There is a small confound from HTTP overhead and prefill time being included in the wall-clock measurement, but since this is a decode-heavy workload (512 output tokens, each forward pass takes much longer than an HTTP round-trip), the difference is negligible.
+There is a small confound from HTTP overhead and prefill time being included in the wall-clock measurement, but since this is a decode-heavy workload (512 output tokens, each forward pass takes much longer than an HTTP round-trip), we find the difference to empirically be negligible.

 ## Setup

-Use separate envs for all three stacks (`ssd`, `sglang`, `vllm`).
-FlashInfer/CUDA deps conflict, so sharing one env is not reliable.
-Use CUDA >= 12.8 for these benchmarks.
+Use separate envs for all three stacks (`ssd`, `sglang`, `vllm`) because required FlashInfer versions by each conflict.

 ```bash
 # SSD (from repo root)